 Recent efforts have shown that the complex and heterogeneous disease that is asthma can be sub-typed into categories using microarray expression data.
 This work goes several steps further, not only offering transcriptional clustering with unprecedented sensitivity and dynamic range, but does so in a way that will likely offer mechanistic insight and novel therapeutic targets.
-By using single-cell techniques to interrogate the transcriptional and signaling responses this work will give resolution to observe the activities of cells and how that is perturbed in severe disease.
+By using single-cell techniques to interrogate the transcriptional and signaling responses, this work will give resolution to observe the activities of cells and how they are perturbed in severe disease.
 The data will be integrated into a model that has the potential to bring personalized medicine to asthma care.

 5. Research Plan